forus-labs/cauldron/sugar/graveyard/core/idempotent_functions.md

 This type of function was extremely easy to misuse, especially with the `onPressed` parameter of numerous widgets in Flutter.
 In Flutter, the callback can be reused across multiple rebuilds.
 This causes the widget to not work as expected after the first call.
+In all, a mutex/lock will solve most of the issues while avoiding the pitfall.